How Do I Enroll in MFA?

-- For enrollment how-to instructions, visit Bruin OnLine's step-by-step tutorial.
+- For enrollment how-to instructions, visit IT Support Center's step-by-step tutorial.

 Multi-factor authentication (MFA) is a security enhancement that requires two forms of verification when logging into your account and adds critical protection for user sign-ins and transactions.
 At UCLA, your UCLA Logon password will be your first authentication factor.
 When you enroll in MFA, you will identify a device to be your second authentication factor, such as a smartphone, landline phone, or token.